Rimas Kurtinaitis

-Rimas Kurtinaitis (born 15 May 1960) is a Lithuanian professional basketball coach and former player who is the head coach for Lithuania men's national team and Sabah of the Azerbaijan Basketball League (ABL).
+Rimas Kurtinaitis (born 15 May 1960) is a Lithuanian professional basketball coach and former player who was most recently the head coach for Sabah of the Azerbaijan Basketball League (ABL).
 As a player, he was a member of the senior Soviet Union and Lithuania national teams, and won a gold medal at the 1988 Summer Olympics.
 During his playing career, at a height of 1.96 m tall, he played at the shooting guard position.
 He is the only non-NBA player to ever participate at the NBA All-Star Weekend's Three-Point Contest, doing so in 1989, where he scored 9 points.

 Club playing career

 Kurtinaitis' former club teams as a player, include Žalgiris Kaunas, CSKA Moscow, and Real Madrid.
 He was the only European player to participate in the NBA All-Star Weekend's Three-Point Contest, without ever having played in the NBA, by participating in the event in 1989.
 Kurtinaitis was also the first European player to play as an import, in Australia's National Basketball League (NBL), while playing for the Townsville Suns, in the 1993 NBL season.

 During his professional club career, Kurtinaitis won a total of five USSR Premier League championships, in the years 1982, 1983, 1985, 1986, and 1987.
 He also won the USSR Cup title in 1982.
 Kurtinaitis was also the Finals Top Scorer of the European-wide 2nd-tier level competition, the FIBA European Cup Winners' Cup's 1984–85 season.
 Kurtinaitis won the championship of the 1986 edition of the FIBA Intercontinental Cup.

 Kurtinaitis was the German BBL league's Top Scorer of the 1989–90 season, and at the German All-Star Game, he won the Three-point Contest in 1991.
 In addition to that, Kurtinaitis won the Spanish ACB league's championship, during the ACB 1993–94 season.
 He was the Lithuanian All-Star Game MVP in 1996.
 After winning the Lithuanian LKL league's championship in 1996, he was named the Finals MVP of the Lithuanian LKL league in 1996.
 Kurtinaitis was also honored as one of the best players in FIBA Europe's pro league club competitions, when he was chosen as a member of the FIBA European Selection Team in 1996.